nvauxel/UR_Gripper_Joystick_Control/README.md

 Then, you need to configure Modbus server to permit sending of information from the computer to the robot.
 Go to Installation > Fieldbus > MODBUS and make sur that your interface corresponds to the image named Modbus_Configuration.jpg

-How can I control robots ?
+How can I control the robot ?

 First of all, you need to clone the ROS Driver package for UR robot and launch the bring-up of your robot and run the node, install the joy package (clone that git https://github.com/ros-drivers/joystick_drivers) to use a joystick and run the joy_node node.